frkatona/Sadia_SFGFitting/readme.md

 - The parameter bounds are enforced during optimization.
 - If any initial parameter is out of bounds, a warning is printed.
 - Peak components are summed in complex space and squared in magnitude to get intensity.

+## to-do

+- [ ] investigate why peak 5 is so small (indeed, eliminating it does not seem to affect the fit by eye)
+- [x] add a residuals-vs-iteration plot